lambdamikel/picoram-ultimate/README.md

 the safe range and does not affect the longevity of the RP2040 in any negative way.

-Due to a lack of GPIOs on the Pico, two 74F373 transparent octal latches are used to multiplex the (max) 11-bit address bus.
-In many cases it is also possible to use 74LS373, but not always.
-In particular, the Microprofessor seems to require 74F373.
+Due to a lack of GPIOs on the Pico, two 74LS373 (or 74F373) transparent octal latches are used to multiplex the (max) 11-bit address bus.
 The (up to) 11-bit address is read in two batches of 6 and 5 bits, using the `SEL1` and `SEL2` signals from the Pico to `OE` (Output Enable) the first resp. second latch.
 The latches are merely used for their tri-state capabilities.

 Unlike my previous design, [PicoRAM 2090](https://github.com/lambdamikel/picoram2090), this design does